Taice/dkwtct/README.md

 - stands for Dont Know What To Call This

 # SETUP:
-- download the binary (or ig you can compile with zig build)
+- download the binary (or you compile with zig build if you have anything other than x86-64)

 # USAGE:
 - left click on a key  - input/paste a character on the normal layer (paste using ctrl+v)